 For the sports fan in North Park, head to True North where you’ll get a “true” sports bar experience with TVs around the whole venue.
 Grab a bite from their surprisingly delicious menu, and hang out on their patio as you watch the such as Monday night trivia, and the art-infused Soul Jam on Tuesday nights, as well as the Indie Pop/Rock Sundays with $4 you-call-its.
 This bar will keep you busy all week long!

 The Redwing Bar and Grill has nothing to do with Red Wing Shoes or Red Wing Minnesota, but everything to do with karaoke and a good time!
-This is North Park’s signature karaoke bar, and features theme nights and a younger, “open-minded” clientele.
+This is North Park’s signature karaoke bar and features theme nights and a younger, “open-minded” clientele.
 The “Wing” is a hipster hangout for some, and don’t be surprised to find Drag Queens who pour out their soul, sweat, and insults while singing or such on stage.
 Come for a beer and cocktails on Wednesday to take part in their all night happy hour.

 North Park Breweries

 The Belching Beaver has made quite a name for itself in the world of San Diego Brewing companies.
 With their fun take on introducing unique flavors, they have managed to win the hearts of beer fanatics of all types.
 We love their “Me So Honey Blonde” beer, which is brewed with the best local honey, and their ever-so-popular “Mexican Chocolate Peanut Butter Stout” has some cinnamon and coffee notes, making this a great dessert beer.
+If you’re in North Park stopping by to have a local brew from the Belching Beaver Brewing Company is a must!

 Modern Times’ North Park tasting room is often referred to Flavordome.
-They offer 16 taps of their unique beer variations and pilot batches, along with some mysterious experiments.
+They offer 16 beers on taps of their unique variations and pilot batches, along with some mysterious experiments.
 You’re welcome to bring in food or have it delivered straight to your table from one of the many tasty restaurants nearby.
 As a family-friendly brewery, they allow young children (under the age of 13) and dogs are permitted on the patio only.

 Just steps away from University Ave you’ll find a large brewing production facility and a tasting room called Mike Hess Brewing.
 As you walk into the tasting room, you’ll go over a bridge that will have you looking down into the brewery for the perfect view of the production.
-MHB has ample room, which makes it a great place for beer drinking with buddies, your family, or Fido.
+MHB has great service and ample room, which makes it a great place for beer drinking with buddies, your family, or Fido.
 Enjoy the local art on the walls and take on opponents at a game of darts.

 This tasting room is perfect for the group who loves beer, wine and food.
 You’ll find 29 taps pouring up house beers as well as special guest beers.
 Taste one of the stronger barrel aged options, or something super unique like the Cocoa Belgian Blonde.
 They also offer the non-beer drinkers glasses of wine, and the brewery shares space with the delicious kitchen of Sublime North Park, so you can nosh on tasty bar bites as you wash it down with your fresh pour.